Rowlinsons Banner Image

 • Charitable donations

-Our inheritance tax solicitors have many years of experience helping individuals and their families across England & Wales plan for their passing - or that of a loved one.
+Our Inheritance Tax lawyers have many years of experience helping individuals and their families across England and Wales plan for their passing or that of a loved one.
 Our expertise in this area has gained us the Excellence in Private Client Award from the National Law Society in 2018.
-Rowlinsons Solicitors was also awarded Highly Commended in the Boutique Private Client Team of the Year category at the British Wills and Probate Awards 2023.
+Rowlinsons Solicitors also received Highly Commended in the Boutique Private Client Team of the Year category at the British Wills and Probate Awards 2023.

-Our team includes some of the most prominent and renowned Wills, Trusts, and Estate Planning Solicitors in Cheshire and members of STEP (the Society of Trust and Estate Practitioners) further reflecting our technical know-how and expertise in this specialist area of law.
+Our team includes some of the most prominent and renowned Wills, trusts and estate planning solicitors in Cheshire and members of the Society of Trust and Estate Practitioners, further reflecting our technical know-how and expertise in this specialist area of law.

-The amount of Inheritance Tax (IHT) chargeable on your estate after you pass away can make a significant difference to the value of the assets your loved ones inherit.
-This means it is important to understand the rules around inheritance tax so you can potentially mitigate this.
+The amount of Inheritance Tax chargeable on your estate after you pass away can significantly impact the value of the assets your loved ones inherit.
+It is crucial to understand the rules around Inheritance Tax so you can potentially mitigate this.

-Efficient inheritance tax planning reduces the inheritance tax liability on your estate when you pass away so more goes to your beneficiaries and less to the tax man.
+Efficient planning reduces the Inheritance Tax liability on your estate when you pass away, so more goes to your beneficiaries and less to the tax man.

-Inheritance Tax law is a dynamic area of law and the rules can change which is why it’s vital to have a plan and make sure it’s up to date.
+Inheritance Tax law is a dynamic area of law, and the rules can change, so it’s vital to have a plan and ensure it’s up to date.

 To make an appointment please call 01928 735 333 or click here for a call back.